By continuing to browse our website you are in agreement with our

 Place the tomatoes onto plates, followed by the drained shallot cylinders.
 Squeeze a little lemon juice over the cooked fish and serve alongside the tomatoes.
 Add the chives to the pan and drizzle the pan juice and chives over the salmon and tomatoes.
 Garnish with the pink-stem micro herbs and tomato seeds before serving

-Dave Watts may have come to cooking relatively late (at the age of 21), but he has more than made up for his slow start – winning Good Food Guide’s Chef to Watch accolade in 2013 and impressing at the stove of The Star Inn.
+Dave Watts may have come to cooking relatively late (at the age of twenty-one), but he more than made up for his slow start, winning Good Food Guide’s Chef to Watch accolade in 2013.
+He now heads up the Crown Inn in Hampshire.